 "Oh Lord, please help the Flanders to be led to a people who have not heard about the love You have for them in Jesus, and the truth of the Gospel that can set them free!"

 Over the last several years we have been able to place an ongoing team in Myanmar for 70-day stays to effectively facilitate the learning of the Burmese language and culture, to pursue a sustainable way to serve in the country in order to be a blessing to the nation of Myanmar, and to extend the worship of God to places and people that have not yet experienced Him.

 Everything began in November 2011, when the Flanders traveled for two weeks with Calvary Church of State College, PA in order to get an understanding of their ministry in Myanmar.
 The trip to took them to several orphanages and a Seminary near Yangon, giving them many opportunities to speak and minister as they learned the inner workings of Calvary's effective ministry.
 You can read about their adventure and enjoy many pictures and videos on facebook.com/myanmarmp

-In 2013-14, 2014-15 and 2017 the Flanders family has returned to Myanmar for longer-term stays, establishing a place to live (Mandalay Division), to legally establish a Myanmar branch of Grace Church's twelve17 Coffee Roasters ministry, and maintain an incredibly rewarding ministry with 60-plus children at small orphanage.
-To date over 35 individuals from Grace Church, including many Twelve17 Coffee Roasters volunteers, have ministered in Myanmar.
+In 2013-14, 2014-15 and 2017 the Flanders family has returned to Myanmar for longer-term stays, establishing a place to live (Mandalay Division), to legally establish a Myanmar branch of Grace Church's Twelve17 Coffee Roasters ministry, and maintain an incredibly rewarding ministry with 60-plus children at an orphanage.
+To date over 35 individuals from Grace Church, including many volunteers from Grace Church's Twelve17 Coffee Roasters, have ministered in Myanmar.
 They have done so largely at their own expense, coming away with a deeper burden for the Myanmar people and understanding of what it will take to effectively bless these precious people who have endured so much hardship.